 Previously, I was an Assistant Professor of Sociology at the University of Lisbon (ISCSP-UL) where I taught and conducted research on sociology of technology, aging, social capital, and research methods.
 I continue to collaborate with the Centre for Public Administration & Policies (CAPP, ISCSP) at the University of Lisbon and the eplanning lab at the University of Aveiro (MIT/CITIDEP).

-My PhD was undertaken at the Technical University of Lisbon, while I was a visiting doctoral student at Netlab, University of Toronto.
-My PhD research examined Internet usage and social capital in Lisbon (sociology of technology).
-Professor João Bilhim (ISCSP-UTL), Professor Barry Wellman (Netlab) and Professor Jaime Fonseca were my wonder trio of PhD advisors.
-Professor Fausto Amaro and fabulous Beverly Wellman guided me informally.
+My PhD was undertaken at the Technical University of Lisbon (now University of Lisbon), while I was a visiting doctoral student at Netlab, University of Toronto.
+My PhD research examined Internet usage and social capital in Lisbon.
+At the University of Toronto, I was supervised by Professor Barry Wellman (Netlab).

 If you want to contact me, I am available at barbara at bbneves.com.
 I am @barbaraneves on twitter.

 Mushin (shortened from mushin no shin) means literally “no mindedness”.
 In martial arts, it’s a cognitive state, where the mind is not focused on anything and therefore is open to everything.
-As I’m not a fighter – I just love Shaolin movies – I use it to describe a basic principle of research: having an open mind.
+As I love Shaolin movies, I use it to describe a basic principle of research: having an open mind.